 Secure site users should include the following message in the email:

-"Enclosed you will find the results of the CCH records search you requested.
-The CCH should be used for vocational rehabilitation (VR) planning purposes only.
-The CCH results must be purged and destroyed (for example, deleting them from email and then deleting them from the Deleted folder in the email application, such as Outlook) immediately after the criminal history record has served its immediate purpose for which it was obtained.
-For example, after the VR counselor discusses the implication of the CCH results with the customer, the VR counselor must immediately destroy the CCH results.
+" The CCH record you requested is attached and is for vocational rehabilitation (VR) planning purposes only.
+The VR counselor can only discuss the fingerprint-based CCH results with the customer.
+After discussing fingerprint-based CCH results, the VR counselor must immediately destroy the results (for example, deleting them from email and then deleting them from the Deleted folder in the email application, such as Outlook) immediately after the criminal history record has served its immediate purpose.
 VR may release the fingerprint-based CCH results to the customer or customer’s representative if there is a valid release or written request prior to the destruction of the fingerprint-based CCH results by the VR counselor.
-The name-based CCH results are not to be printed for any reason.
-For specific information about release of these records, refer to VRSM A-208-2: Release of Customer Criminal History Records.
-Neither type of CCH result (name-based or fingerprint-based) are not to be stored in a paper case file or the customer’s virtual case file under any circumstances."
+The name-based CCH results are not to be discussed or printed for any reason.
+For information about release of these records, refer to VRSM A-208-2: Release of Customer Criminal History Records.
+The name-based or fingerprint-based CCH result must not to be stored in a paper case file or the customer’s virtual case file under any circumstances."

 A response template must instruct the requestor to use the same process to delete the criminal history information from the electronic system.